 As always, I’m in a rush, most of these places will get detailed posts later.
 You cannot be a professional blogger and travel full time, don’t believe the hype!
-Check out hotels in Kochi below.

 Thanks for reading, hit like or share to make me happy, leave a comment to show me you care.
 You can find more posts on destinations in India below, or head back to our main India Travel Guide.

 The devastating earthquake in Nepal has saddened us immensely.
 We want to send our love to the people of the region, and of North India, also affected.
 We promise that we will be back to spend our cash and promote the heck out of that area.
 We are grateful that we saw Kathmandu years ago and are horrified at the destruction and loss of life.
 Our flight to Nepal is cancelled.